spacefreak86/pyinotifyd/README.md

   Cancel a scheduled task.

 ### ShellScheduler
-ShellScheduler to schedule Shell command *cmd*.
+ShellScheduler schedules Shell command *cmd*.
 The placeholders **{maskname}**, **{pathname}** and **{src_pathname}** are replaced with the actual values of the event.
 ShellScheduler has the same optional arguments as TaskScheduler and provides the same tasks.
 ```python
 s1 = ShellScheduler(cmd="/usr/local/bin/task.sh {maskname} {pathname} {src_pathname}")
 ```
 ## Event maps
-Event maps are used to map event types to tasks.
+EventMap maps event types to tasks.
 It is possible to set a list of tasks to run multiple tasks on a single event.
 If the task of an event type is set to None, it is ignored.
 This is an example:
 ```python
 event_map = EventMap({"IN_CLOSE_NOWRITE": [s.schedule, s1.schedule],